UNITED24 - Make a charitable donation in support of Ukraine!

 Military

-Type 212CD / 212CDE
+Type 212CD (Common Design) / 212CDE [Export]

-The shape and proportions of the ship are surprising in the new 212CD E graphics.
+The shape and proportions of the ship were surprising in the new 212CD E graphics.
 The "diamond" cross-section of the hull immediately catches the eye.
 It could be viewed as deliberate misinformation, were it not for the fact that in the description of the features of the new design, it is clearly emphasized as a method of limiting the effective reflection surface of the signals of active sonar stations.
-The fact is that the latest submarines, both conventional and nuclear-powered, have appropriately sloped walls of the light hull (outer deck), and the Swedish A26 even a specially shaped kiosk casing, but the 212CD E - if it will look like that - surprises with the radical nature of this solution.
+The fact is that the latest submarines, both conventional and nuclear-powered, have appropriately sloped walls of the light hull (outer deck), and the Swedish A26 even a specially shaped kiosk casing, but the 212CD E - if it would look like that - surprises with the radical nature of this solution.

 The unusual "diamond" shape of the 212CD E hull has flat, sloping sides and a break in the middle of their height are clearly visible.
 The visualizations also show the significantly elongated casing of the kiosk, its wider than the protoplast's width and lower height (so it is "stout") and the considerable width of the hull, largely due to the unusual cross-section.

-The unit will be conventionally powered, and the sources of electricity will be lithium-iron-phosphate cells and the AIP system.
+The unit would be conventionally powered, and the sources of electricity would be lithium-iron-phosphate cells and the AIP system.
 Thyssenkrupp Marine Systems offered Lithium Iron batteries for the new Norwegian submarines, as an optional alternative to traditional lead acid batteries.
 The lithium iron phosphate (LiFePO4) battery, also called LFP battery is a type of lithium-ion battery.
 LFP batteries have somewhat lower energy density (the amount of energy stored per unit volume or mass) than the more common lithium cobalt oxide (LiCoO2) battery found in consumer electronics.
 But compared to other Lithium-ion batteries, the LFP battery are inherently safer, and this if of course a crucial characteristic for a battery planned for use in a submarine.

 Compared to a traditional lead acid battery a lithium ion battery offers several benefits.
 Most important is perhaps that a Lithium-ion battery is one-third the weight of a similar capacity lead acid battery, and a Lithium ion battery can be recharged 5000 times or more, compared to 400-500 times for a lead acid battery.
 In addition, a lithium Ion battery can be discharged 100%, while a lead acid battery should never be discharged more that 80%; in fact, most lead acid batteries are recommended not to exceed 50% depth of discharge.
 But despite all benefits of Lithium ion batteries compared to lead acid batteries, the lead acid batteries are significantly more safe, witness the stories of smart phones with lithium Ion batteries catching fire on airplanes.